pat-coady/trpo/README.md

-## Proximal Policy Optimization with Generalized Advantage Estimation
+## Trust Region Policy Optimization with Generalized Advantage Estimation

 By Patrick Coady: [Learning Artificial Intelligence](https://learningai.io/)

-### NOTE: Refactor to TensorFlow 2.0 and PyBullet in progress.
-See `tf1_mujoco` branch for old version.

 ### Summary

-The same learning algorithm was used to train agents for each of the ten OpenAI Gym MuJoCo continuous control environments.
-The only difference between evaluations was the number of episodes used per training batch, otherwise all options were the same.
-The exact code used to generate the OpenAI Gym submissions is in the **`aigym_evaluation`** branch.
+**NOTE:** The code has been refactored to use TensorFlow 2.0 and PyBullet (instead of MuJoCo).
+See the `tf1_mujoco` branch for old version.

+The project's original goal was to use the same algorithm to "solve" [10 MuJoCo robotic control environments](https://gym.openai.com/envs/#mujoco).
+And, specifically, to achieve this without hand-tuning the hyperparameters (network sizes, learning rates, and TRPO settings) for each environment.
+This is challenging because the environments range from a simple cart pole problem with a single control input to a humanoid with 17 controlled joints and 44 observed variables.
+The project was successful, nabbing top spots on almost all of the AI Gym MuJoCo leaderboards.

+With the release of TensorFlow 2.0, I decided to dust off this project and upgrade the code.
+And, while I was at it, I moved from the paid MuJoCo simulator to the free PyBullet simulator.

 Here are the key points:

-* Proximal Policy Optimization (similar to TRPO, but uses gradient descent with KL loss terms)  \[1\] \[2\]
+* Trust Region Policy Optimization \[1\] \[2\]
 * Value function approximated with 3 hidden-layer NN (tanh activations):
     * hid1 size = obs_dim x 10
     * hid2 size = geometric mean of hid1 and hid3 sizes